eat-sleep-code/tiny-bandit/README.md

 Inspired by my prior [Tiny TV](https://github.com/eat-sleep-code/tiny-tv) project, we are back with Tiny Bandit.
 Tiny Bandit is a miniaturized version of a casino gaming machine.

 The initial game under development is Slots.
-However Tiny Bandit is designed to host multiple games in the future.
+However, Tiny Bandit is designed to host multiple games in the future.

 ---